 Are you browsing for a quick and easy FODMAP side dish to prepare when short on time?
-I have come up with this quick and easy recipe of vibrant green beans FODMAP friendly side with a lemony flavour that tastes super yummy and light on the tummy.
+Try this quick and easy, vibrant green beans FODMAP-friendly side with a lemony flavour that tastes super yummy and light on the tummy.

 Jump to: